Powered by RND

 Episodios disponibles

-5 de 185
+5 de 189

 • 4.25.25 CRU with Nancy Grace: What Happened to Ellen?
 An American Miscarriage of Justice

-Today Nancy Grace and Sheryl McCollum discuss the tragic death of Ellen Greenberg, a first-grade teacher whose death was ruled a suicide, even though the evidence points to murder.
-Nancy Grace breaks down the major red flags, including troubling forensic details and mistakes made by the Philadelphia police.
-The duo also discuss the Bryan Kohberger case, where the defense plans to use autism as part of their legal strategy and what that could mean for the trial.
+Today, Nancy Grace and Sheryl McCollum discuss the tragic death of Ellen Greenberg, a first-grade teacher whose death was ruled a suicide despite evidence pointing to murder.
+Grace breaks down major red flags, including troubling forensic details and mistakes made by Philadelphia police.
+The duo also discuss the Bryan Kohberger case, where the defense plans to use autism as part of its legal strategy and what that could mean for the trial.
 Nancy’s book: What Happened to Ellen?: An American Miscarriage of Justice is available now.
 All proceeds will go to National Center for Missing and Exploited Children - NCMC Show Notes: (0:00) Welcome!
 Nancy and Sheryl introduce this week’s crime roundup (1:00) The autism defense in court - The Bryan Kohberger (5:30) The Ellen Greenberg case (9:30) Ellen’s final day (15:00) The closed-door meeting (17:30) Politics, immunity, and the missing video (22:00) Closing thoughts --- Nancy Grace is an outspoken, tireless advocate for victims’ rights and one of television's most respected legal analysts.
 Nancy Grace had a perfect conviction record during her decade as a prosecutor.
 She is the founder and publisher of CrimeOnline.com, a crime- fighting digital platform that investigates breaking crime news, spreads awareness of missing people and shines a light on cold cases.
 In addition, Crime Stories with Nancy Grace, a daily show hosted by Grace, airs on SIRIUS XM’s Triumph Channel 111 and is downloadable as a podcast on all audio platforms - https://www.crimeonline.com/ Connect with Nancy: X: @nancygrace Instagram: @thenancygrace Facebook: @nancygrace Sheryl “Mac” McCollum is an Emmy Award winning CSI, a writer for CrimeOnLine, Forensic and Crime Scene Expert for Crime Stories with Nancy Grace, and a CSI for a metro Atlanta Police Department.
 She is the co-author of the textbook., Cold Case: Pathways to Justice.
 Connect with Sheryl: Email: [email protected] X: @ColdCaseTips Facebook: @sheryl.mccollumSee omnystudio.com/listener for privacy information.

 --------